cppitems/cppitems/items/021/item.md

 - global variables are accessible

 > Can variables be made available in the new thread when capturing them as references or by-value?
+> - yes, capturing with lambda works ("lifting" into new thread context)

 The construction of a thread does not support passing references as constructor arguments, this is why the following is not immediately possible:
 ```pmans